See the Republic of Ireland by Train

 Day 9 – Via Waterford to Dublin

-By rail to Limerick Junction – a most eccentric railway station – where we change for the cross country route to Waterford.
-There is time for lunch before we board the afternoon train back to Dublin.
+By rail to Limerick Junction – a most eccentric railway station – where you change for the cross country route to Waterford.
+There is time for lunch before you board the afternoon train back to Dublin.

 Day 10 – Ferry to Holyhead